Steve Martin: Early life and education

 Stephen Glenn Martin was born on August 14, 1945, in Waco, Texas, the son of Mary Lee (née Stewart; 1911–2002) and Glenn Vernon Martin (1914–1997), a real estate salesman and aspiring actor.
 He has an older sister, Melinda.

 Martin is of English, Scottish, Welsh, Scots-Irish, German, and French descent.
 He and his sister grew up in a Baptist family in Inglewood, California, and later in Garden Grove in Orange County; he was a cheerleader at Garden Grove High School.
 One of Martin's earliest memories is seeing his father as an extra serving drinks onstage at the Callboard Theater on Melrose Place in West Hollywood.
 During World War II in Britain, his father appeared in a production of Our Town with Raymond Massey.
 Expressing his affection through gifts like cars and bikes, Steve's father was stern and not emotionally open to his son.
 He was proud but critical, with Steve later recalling that in his teens his feelings for his father were mostly of hatred.

-Steve Martin's first job was at newly opened Disneyland, selling guidebooks on weekends and full-time during summer break.
+Martin's first job was at newly opened Disneyland, selling guidebooks on weekends and full-time during summer break.
 The work lasted for three years (1955–1958).
 During his free time, he frequented the Main Street Magic shop, where tricks were demonstrated to patrons.
 While working at Disneyland, he was captured in the background of the home movie that was made into the short-subject film Disneyland Dream, incidentally becoming his first film appearance.
 By 1960, he had mastered several magic tricks and illusions and took a paying job at the Magic shop in Fantasyland in August.
 There he perfected his talents for magic, juggling, and creating balloon animals in the manner of mentor Wally Boag, frequently performing for tips.

-In his authorized biography, close friend Morris Walker suggests that Martin could "be described most accurately as an agnostic ... he rarely went to church and was never involved in organized religion of his own volition".
-In his early 20s, Martin dated Melissa Trumbo, daughter of novelist and screenwriter Dalton Trumbo.